maxijonson/broadcast-preferences/README.md

   - `Ignore Styles`: If true, the plugin will strip any `<color>` and `<size>` tags from messages before processing them for this topic.

 ## Localization

-> The default messages are in the `BroadcastPreferences` file under the `lang/en` directory.
-To add support for another language, create a new language folder (e.g. `de` for German) if not already created, copy the default language file to the new folder and then customize the messages.

 ```json
 {